Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Dynamical models for convective space-time chaos

 \subsection{A partial derivative equation}

-As a basic continuous in space and time model for convective chaos, we use the Kuramoto-Sivashinsky (KS) equation.
+As a basic model for convective chaos continuous in space and time, we use the Kuramoto-Sivashinsky (KS) equation.
 This equation was derived by Sivashinsky in 1977 for the instability of propagating flame fronts \cite{Sivashinsky-77} and by Kuramoto in 1976-78 for the phase dynamics beyond Benjamin-Fair-type instability in active nonlinear medium~\cite{kuramoto1976persistent,Kuramoto-78}.
 Previously, this equation was derived in 1974 by Nepomnyashchy~\cite{Nepom-74} and Homsy~\cite{Homsy-74} for the nonlinear stage of instability of films flowing down an inclined plate, and in 1975 for plasma waves~\cite{laquey1975nonlinear}.
 The problem of waves on a flowing down film is mostly close to the boundary layer experiments~\cite{borodulin2011experimental,borodulin2013experimental,kachanov2013hypothesis,borodulin2014properties} (in fact, falling film can be considered as a boundary layer with an open surface) and will be adopted for the interpretation of the KS equation below.
 Correspondingly, we will refer to the basic equation as the Nepomnyashchy-Homsy-Kuramoto-Sivashinsky equation (NHKS).

 Referring for the derivation of NHKS equation to~\cite{Nepom-74}, we write it here in dimensionless coordinates where all the coefficients except for one are set to one: